The Local's Experience

 The terrain is great for all abilities, good beer list at the bar with normal bar prices, and it has a local feel that some of the other larger resort have lost.

 All 3 instructors I had were phenomenal!
-I really enjoyed every lesson I had; it’s amazing to feel more and more confident each time out on the mountain – all due to the lessons I received.
+I really enjoyed every lesson; it’s amazing to feel more and more confident each time out on the mountain – all due to the lessons I received.
 I felt like the staff at the ski school genuinely cared about my progress and enjoy teaching.
 I was so impressed with the entire First Timer to Life Timer program and will continue to recommend it to friends and family!